WVUHPC/2018-Lesson_1/_episodes/03-text-editors.md

 ### Moving the Cursor

-Unlike many of the PC and MacIntosh editors, the mouse does not move the cursor within the vi editor screen (or window).
+Unlike many of the PC and Mac editors, the mouse does not move the cursor within the vi editor screen (or window).
 You must use the the key commands listed below.
 On some UNIX platforms, the arrow keys may be used as well; however, since vi was designed with the Qwerty keyboard (containing no arrow keys) in mind, the arrow keys sometimes produce strange effects in vi and should be avoided.
 If you go back and forth between a PC environment and a UNIX environment, you may find that this dissimilarity in methods for cursor movement is the most frustrating difference between the two.
 In the table below, the symbol `"^"` before a letter means that the `CTRL` key should be held down while the letter key is pressed.